 Two of the abovementioned theories – (a) and (b) – explain the charge-generation phenomenon with the specific morphology and ionic structure of the ionic polymer membrane, while the role of the electrodes is of secondary matter.
-These theories apply on an ionic system, where one ionic species (SO3- anions in case of Nafion) is fixed to the polymeric backbone and the counter-ion (Li+, Na+, etc.) associates to the fixed ionic groups.
+These theories apply on an ionic system, where one ionic species (SO3- anions in the case of Nafion as the ionic polymer membrane) is fixed to the polymeric backbone and the counter-ion (Li+, Na+, etc.) associates to the fixed ionic groups.
 The explanation (c) underlines the importance of the electrode material and predicts a stronger sensorial response from a laminate with higher specific surface area electrodes.